Gender, Peace and Security

-On 27 May 2013, the annual Member State on UNSCR 1325 is taking place in Brussels.
-This year's seminar will focus on transitional justice and gender.
-The objective of the seminar is to address impunity reduction and activities in support of women’s participation in gender-sensitive transitional justice processes, to present and discuss examples from field level and to provide a platform for exchange of information and best practices.
-The meeting will allow participants to exchange views with the some of the foremost specialists in the field of transitional justice and gender, including the UN and European NGOs.
-Please confirm attendance by e-mail to firstname.lastname@example.org no later than 15 May.
-For the provisional programme please click here and to download the participation form please click here.
+- On 27 May 2013, the annual Member State on UNSCR 1325 took place in Brussels.
+This year the seminar focused on transitional justice and gender.
+The objective of the seminar was to address impunity reduction and activities in support of women’s participation in gender-sensitive transitional justice processes, to present and discuss examples from field level and to provide a platform for exchange of information and best practices.
+The meeting allowed participants to exchange views with the some of the foremost specialists in the field of transitional justice and gender, including the UN and European NGOs.
+For the provisional programme please click here.

 In October 2012, on the occasion of the twelfth anniversary of the adoption of UNSCR 1325, EPLO published a new statement on 'Maximising EU Support to the Women, Peace and Security Agenda'.
 It is aimed at providing an overview of the existing challenges to the EU's full implementation of the Resolution and includes recommendations for the EU to bridge the gap between policy and practice.
 Click here to download the new statement,.